-- After Trump, will Netanyahu break his silence on anti-Semitism?
+- After Trump, Will Bibi Break His Silence on anti-Semitism?

 A Muslim-led crowdfunding campaign to help restore a vandalized Jewish cemetery near St. Louis has been overwhelmed with donations, allowing it to reach its goal within just three hours, according to one of its organizers.